Optimal error estimates for a fully discrete, highly efficient decoupled scheme for the 2D/3D diffuse interface two-phase MHD flows: Introduction

 The two-phase MHD focuses on the dynamic behavior of two incompressible and immiscible conducting fluids under an external electromagnetic field.
-The governing model consists of the Cahn-Hilliard equations (describing the free interface), the Navier-Stokes equations (describing the hydrodynamics), and the Maxwell equations (describing the magnetic field), which are coupled through convection, stresses, and Lorentz forces.
+The governing model consists of the Cahn--Hilliard equations (describing the free interface), the Navier--Stokes equations (describing the hydrodynamics), and the Maxwell equations (describing the magnetic field), which are coupled through convection, stresses, and Lorentz forces.
 It has extensive application prospects in the fields of nuclear fusion, metallurgy, liquid metal magnetic pumps, aluminum electrolysis, as well as in addressing problems encountered in other fields \cite{2010An, Jean2006Mathematical, 2000Liquid}.

 In this paper, we mainly consider the following two-phase diffuse interface MHD model \cite{2019A, 2023Error}:

 for $(\boldsymbol{x}, t )\in \Omega\times (0,T]$, $\Omega$ is a bounded smooth polyhedral domain in $R^{d}$, d=2, 3, and T indicates the final time.
 The phase field $\phi$ expresses the mixture of two immiscible, incompressible fluids.
 The two different conducting fluids can be labeled by